 When they both got back to land, they were exhausted.
 They were soaked, and it was cold.
 He said it was all her fault, because for some reason she wanted to prove a point to somebody that wasn't around.

 "You wanna know what your problem is?" he said to her as they walked out into the street, trying to hail a cab.
 "You think everything's so damn symbolic.
 Like everything has this hidden purpose.
 So you strive to make everything sentimental.
 That's a problem."
 Then he suddenly turned around.
-"If I kissed you, right now, would it mean something to you?"
+Round, tiny beads of water still clung to the sweeping, beautiful planes of his face."If I kissed you, right now, would it mean anything to you?"

 She stopped, just a step away from him.
 She was shivering, and there was pain all the way down to her bones.
 "What?"

 "Nothing."
-Then he smiled, before turning back around.
+Then he laughed, before turning back around.
 "Let's go, or we'll both fucking die of hypothermia."

 He never kissed her that night.
 He'd come so very close, and he would tell her it was all part of the game.
 He backed away because maybe he got scared.
 Maybe he was afraid it would be tainted with implications.
 Maybe he didn't want the sentimentality that came with it.
 Maybe he was afraid it would ruin it.